jklewis99/magical-movie-poster-processing/README.md

 When using `predict` or `class_activation_map`, `--path`, representing the path of the image.

-Use `python main.py --help` for all other parameters and options
+Use `python genre_classification.py --help` for all other parameters and options

 Examples of Command:
 * To create and train a new NasNetLarge model:

     ```
-    python main.py train --model=1 --train_mode=1
+    python genre_classification.py train --model=1 --train_mode=1
     ```
-* To use NasNetLarge model (assuming the model has been trained) to predict the image located at `data/Images/tt2911666.jpg`:
+* To use NasNetLarge model (assuming the model has been trained) to predict the image located at `data/Images/tt1077368.jpg`:
     ```
-    python main.py predict --model=1 --path=data/Images/tt2911666.jpg
+    python genre_classification.py predict --model=1 --path=data/Images/tt2911666.jpg
     ```
-* To use NasNetLarge model (assuming the model has been trained) to create a class activation map on the image called `data/Images/tt2582802.jpg`:
+* To use NasNetLarge model (assuming the model has been trained) to create a class activation map on the image called `data/Images/tt2911666.jpg`:
     ```
-    python main.py class_activation_map --model=1 --path=data/Images/tt2582802.jpg
+    python genre_classification.py class_activation_map --model=1 --path=data/Images/tt2582802.jpg
     ```
 * To use NasNetLarge model (assuming the model has been trained) to find the threshold (confidence level):
     ```
-    python main.py find_threshold --model=1
+    python genre_classification.py find_threshold --model=1
     ```
 ### What to expect
 If you are running these functions on a computer compatible with an NVIDIA GPU with enough memory, most functions will run relatively fast.
 In general, these functions will run on the CPU, but will be much slower:

 For `train`, this is NOT recommended. *It is unreasonable to expect results within a week using only the CPU*

-For `predict`, this will take about ~60 seconds.
+For `predict`, this will take about ~15-60 seconds, depending on the model

 For `class_activation_map`, this will take approximately ~60 seconds.

-For `find_threshold`, this is NOT recommended. *This will take approximately more than 30+ minutes (for 1000 images).*
+For `find_threshold`, this is NOT recommended. *This will take approximately more than 30 minutes (for 1000 images).*

-**Note**: Data size is downsampled if there is not enough available RAM for storing the all images in the dataset.
+**Note**: Data size is downsampled if there is not enough available RAM for storing all of the images in the dataset.

 ## Box Office Prediction